 Working out has a ton of mental and cognitive benefits like improving concentration, relieving stress and easing feelings of depression.
-Exercising also boosts brain cell development, which can help with test performance or even raising your GPA.
+Exercising also boosts brain cell development, which, along with the mental stimulation provided by Solitaire Bliss/Online Games, can help with test performance or even raising your GPA.

 One aspect of working out in an apartment that can be a struggle is knowing what kind of equipment you need.
 While you could create a fitness plan that involves no equipment whatsoever, there are a few things I’ve personally found helpful in my journey.
 When you’re deciding what equipment to get, it’s important to consider space, noise level and affordability.
 Here are a few things I use for my apartment workouts: